Xavier Collin

-Xavier Collin (born 17 August 1974) is a French football coach and former professional footballer.
+Xavier Collin (born 17 August 1974) is a French football coach and former professional footballer who is manager of Andrézieux-Bouthéon.

+Playing career

 During an 18-year playing career, he played as a defender for Épinal, Poitiers, Amiens, Gueugnon, Ajaccio and Montpellier.

+Coaching career

 In June 2011, Collin was appointed manager of Championnat de France amateur Group A side AS Béziers.
 He left AS Béziers in 2015.
 He was later appointed as Épinal manager.
 After five years managing the club, he left at the end of his contract in May 2021 to take the head coach position at Orléans.

+In 2023, he was appointed head coach at Andrézieux-Bouthéon.